eic/www.epic-eic.org/_meetings/conferences.md

 {{ site.hr }}

+##### Submission and Review Procedure
+* In accordance with the requirements layed out in the [ePIC Conference and Talks Policy](https://zenodo.org/records/14052729){:target="_blank"}, this section details the steps collaborators should follow when submitting a presentation for review and approval.
+* __NOTE:__  The Collaborative Tools Task Force is actively working on tools to help automate the review workflow.
+As these services become available the steps enumerated below will necessarily change.
+We will communicate these changes as widely as we can, but please refer back to this section before you begin submitting a presentation for review to see the latest instructions.

+__Procedure for Submitting Presentations for Review and Approval:__
+0.

+{{ site.hr }}

 ##### List of Events
 * The table below lists conferences with ePIC participation, or of immediate interest to our Collaboration.
 * The left column in the tables below contains links to the respective conferences' pages (if available).